EnDronist/Cpp-Programs/README.md

 # Cpp-Programs
-Programs on in the programming language С++
+Programs in the programming language С++